-Jennifer Johnston is a 42-year Alaskan, Mom to three and Grandma to six.
+Jennifer Johnston is a 44-year Alaskan, Mom to three and Grandma to seven.
 Jennifer and her husband Allan moved to Fairbanks in 1976 and South Anchorage in 1988, where they have lived, raised kids and worked ever since.
 As a former small business owner, outdoor educator and public servant, she has the experience to put Alaska back on track.

-Additionally, Jennifer and her husband are founding members of the 49th State Angel Fund Network, exemplifying her fundamental belief that when government’s role is limited, an entrepreneurial spirit can thrive, and problems can be solved efficiently.
+Additionally, Jennifer and her husband are founding members of the 49th State Angel Fund Network, exemplifying her fundamental belief that when government’s role is limited, an entrepreneurial spirit can thrive.

 When Jennifer isn’t hard at work for District 28 she can be found enjoying a hike, bike or ski in her backyard, Chugach State Park.